 This half-label – which had been removed from its disc before we acquired it – implies that it may have been over-stuck on another make.
 If so, which one (or ones) is unknown.
 The label device is the same as found on Pelican discs; these appeared in September 1913 and disappeared early in the 1914-18 War, so we can only assume a similar period for this sticker – if that’s what it is.

 See NR, p264; also Frank Andrews, HD 231, 2000; BRI.
 The New Polyphon Supply Co. were wholesalers of various musical products, and introduced the German-made ERA disc in late 1906.
 There were single- and double-sided ERAs, selling at 2/- (10p) and 3/- (15p) respectively.
 They carry Beka masters.
 40071 dates from 1907; 40325 was issued as a single-sided Beka in June 1908, and 40360 in late 1908.
 A gorgeous label, but hard to find in good condition; or at all, come to that.
 The life-span of this first single sided ERA label was probably just a couple of years.
 The double sided version had a different label, and is extremely scarce.
-Dr. Rainer Lotz has kindly sent a monochrome image of ERA 266.
-It is a clone of Beka 266, and dates from 1910.
-It bears the Lindström trade mark – surely its first appearance in the U.K?
+Dr. Rainer Lotz kindly sent a monochrome image of Era 266, while in March 2020 the Australian discographer Adrian Smith contributed Era 360 in resplendent full colour.
+They are clones of U.K. Beka issues, dating from October 1910, and even carry the same catalogue numbers.
+Also, they bear the Lindström trade mark – surely its first appearance in the U.K?